lesmana/image-to-ansi-blocks/README.md

 the characters are terminal code for something similar to "pixels with color information".

-it does not resize or dither the image. one pixel in the image will be one pixel in the terminal. if the image is too big you will get a jumbled mess of colored pixels. it only works well with tiny images. icons to be precise.
+it does not change the size of the image. one pixel in the image will always be one pixel in the terminal. the only thing changed are the color of the transparent pixels because the terminal has a very limited transparency. also at the request of the user a one pixel border might be added.

+it only works well with tiny images. icons to be precise. if the image is too big you will get a jumbled mess of colored pixels.

 the output of the tool can be saved in a file. if the file is to be displayed in the terminal at a later time